Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 >  **Data Definition Language (DDL) operations are free!**
 All the DDL operations we have done so far do not require compute resources, so we can create all our objects for free.

 To make working in the worksheet easier, let's rename it.
-In the top left corner, click the worksheet name, which is the timestamp when the worksheet was created, and change it to `CITIBIKE_ZERO_TO_SNOWFLAKE`.
+In the top left corner, double-click the worksheet name, which is the timestamp when the worksheet was created, and change it to `CITIBIKE_ZERO_TO_SNOWFLAKE`.

 Next we create a table called `TRIPS` to use for loading the comma-delimited data.
 Instead of using the UI, we use the worksheet to run the DDL that creates the table.
 Copy the following SQL text into your worksheet: